MaxLEAF3824/SofT-GRPO-master/README.md

 - ⚙️ **Gumbel Reparameterization:** We propose an innovative gradient estimation approach via Gumbel reparameterization, enabling precise attribution of improvements to the LLM’s output probability distributions in policy optimization.

-- 🔥 **Comprehensive Experiments and High Effectiveness:** We conduct comprehensive experiments across LLMs of 1.5B–7B parameters on five benchmarks, demonstrating that SofT-GRPO consistently outperforms the discrete-token GRPO baselines, especially at higher sample rates (Pass@16 and Pass@32).
+- 📝 **Comprehensive Experiments and High Effectiveness:** We conduct comprehensive experiments across LLMs of 1.5B–7B parameters on five benchmarks, demonstrating that SofT-GRPO consistently outperforms the discrete-token GRPO baselines, especially at higher sample rates (Pass@16 and Pass@32).
+SofT-GRPO can also improve the out-of-Domain generalization ability of LLMs.

+- 🔥 **Showing the Prospects of Soft-Thinking:** Can Soft-Thinking be the Answer for Better Effectiveness?

 ## 📜 News